What Are You Entitled To In A Severance Agreement?

-Not everyone is able to leave their job on good terms.
 If you’re leaving your job, you may be asked to sign a severance agreement.
-Whether you are fired, laid off, or let go due to downsizing, being let go from a job isn’t a pleasant experience.
-The employment attorneys at McDonald & Kloth, LLC will gladly review your severance agreement to ensure you aren’t forgoing adequate compensation or giving up legal rights without your knowledge.
-Moreover, the attorneys at McDonald & Kloth, LLC have been very successful in negotiating enhanced value in severance agreements presented by the company.
+Whether you are fired, are laid off or let go due to downsizing, losing a job isn’t a pleasant experience.
+The employment attorneys at McDonald & Kloth, LLC, will gladly review your severance agreement to ensure you aren’t forgoing adequate compensation or giving up legal rights without your knowledge.
+Our firm has been very successful in negotiating enhanced value in severance agreements throughout Wisconsin.

 A severance agreement commonly includes:

-In addition to wages, a severance package may include health insurance for a certain period of time or pro-rated bonuses.
-Furthermore, there may be a continuation of other employee benefits coverage.
+In addition to wages, a severance package may include health insurance for a certain period of time or prorated bonuses.
+There may be a continuation of other employee benefits coverage.
 A company with a formal severance pay policy will include the following elements in the agreement:

 Is Severance Pay Required by Law?